There are loads of ways to save money without coupons or hassles.

 1. Find massive clearance reductions by zip code with BrickSeek.com.

 The idea is — killer clearance happens all the time — it’s only rare that shoppers stumble across an item they need at the right place and time.
 BrickSeek solves that.

 Search BrickSeeek for “stainless steel range” or by product number, then enter your zip code to pull up local inventory.
 I found this $1,099 range for $649.

-2. Paribus could get you a free Amazon credit if your shipment arrives late.
+2. Paribus could help you get compensation from Amazon if your shipment arrives late.

-Grant Paribus access to the email account you do your shopping from, and the app will automatically detect your online orders and track your packages after your purchase.
-If your package shows up late (think Amazon Prime 2-day shipping), Paribus will contact the retailer on your behalf to make it right.
-In most cases, my late Amazon packages have earned me a $5 Amazon gift card.
+Grant Paribus access to the email account you do your shopping from, and the app will monitor your online orders and track your packages after your purchase.
+If your package shows up late (think Amazon Prime 2-day shipping), Paribus will provide you with the information you need to request compensation.

-Paribus will also detect the receipts in your email and begin tracking the prices of items you purchased from select retailers.
-If Paribus detects a price drop, they will email that retailer on your behalf to request the difference be credited back to you, or tell you how to do it yourself.
+Paribus will also monitor and detect the receipts in your email and begin tracking the prices of items you purchased from select retailers.
+If Paribus detects a price drop from a Paribus-approved retailer, they’ll tell you how to request a price adjustment.